robertwidfen/emoji-kbd/README.md

 Fork and change the code 😉 or wait until it is added.

 # Todos
+- Make size resizable
-- Make config file
+- Add config file
 - Store config and other files in proper locations
--
+- Add more layouts

 # Random link list
 - https://raw.githubusercontent.com/hfg-gmuend/openmoji/refs/heads/master/data/openmoji.csv